Chapter 4 BWV 164 Ihr, die ihr euch von Christo nennet

 The close musical relatedness of these three main ideas may well imply the inter-connections between human charity and God’s goodness.
 These qualities, the one corporeal the other Divine, stem from the same source and the one is a direct consequence of the other.
 The complexity of this rapport mirrors both the intricacy of Bach’s mind and the density of human and heavenly relationships.

 The chorale completes, in the major mode, a cantata that has until now been relentlessly minor.
 It is a simple prayer to rejuvenate our minds and spirits so that we might be reawakened and direct our minds towards Him.
 Of course the earlier movements have concentrated upon the process of doing this through the actions of mercy, charity and sensitivity to the needs of others.
 But the chorale takes us to the nub of the matter; the true purpose is to redirect ourselves to the Almighty.
+The last terse phrase makes the point admirably.

 The cantata began with a minor-mode expression of the sadness and fatalistic recognition of the meanness of both the spirit and actions of mankind.
 It ends in a major-mode recognition of God’s ability to reform us, and thence accept us into His fold.